payitmonthly/Integration/index.md

+# PayItMonthly Simple Integration

+PayItMonthly enables your business to offer your customer finance.

+This guide shows you how to embed our simple integration within your website.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/payitmonthly/integration/edit/master/index.md) to maintain and preview the content for your website in Markdown files.